 European stocks were lifted by a jump in oil companies amid the OPEC talk, although banks struggled as Royal Bank of Scotland failed a Bank of England stress test and Italian lenders fell before a referendum on the country’s political system on Sunday.

 Worries about China’s financial sector had also spread in Asia overnight.
 Shanghai stocks fell about 1 percent amid concern about government moves to stem capital flight and halt the recent sharp fall in the yuan.

 “The stress could continue for a while,” said Gu Weiyong, chief investment officer at hedge fund Ucom Investment Co.
 “Whether the situation gets better depends on the willingness of the central bank to inject more liquidity into the system.”

 Emerging stocks rose marginally but were headed for their biggest monthly fall since January.
 Currencies hit by the latest onslaught from the dollar were also set to close November with hefty losses.

 The Turkish lira and Mexican peso have lost around 8 to 9 percent versus the dollar for their biggest monthly declines since 2008 and 2012 respectively.

-Not only riskier assets have suffered.
+And it is not only riskier assets that have suffered.
 Gold is on track for its biggest monthly decline since mid 2013, largely pressured by the bets of a series of U.S. interest rate hikes over the next year.

-The ECB meets next week, and expectations are the bank will extend its stimulus programme, already at more than 1.5 trillion euros.
-Euro zone government bond yields nudged lower on Wednesday.
+The ECB meets next week, and with expectations that the bank will extend its stimulus programme, already at more than 1.5 trillion euros, euro zone government bond yields nudged lower on Wednesday.